Skip to main content

 • User rate limits: These limits apply to requests made on behalf of a user and cap the total number of requests made by that user within a specific time period.

 The exact limits may vary per partner and contract.
-We will provide you with the more detailed rate limits information for your integration when you onboard with us.
+You will receive detailed rate limit information for your integration during onboarding.

 Rate limit headers